 Golf enthusiasts can tee off on the golf course at Fairways and Blue Water to the north of the island.

+At night, Boracay comes alive with partygoers looking for booze and an awesome experience to talk about back home.
 Both food and drink can be had in plentiful proportions among the restaurants and bars crowding the beachward side of D’Mall, Boracay’s primary shopping district.